aharonium/opensiddur.org/posts/posts/megillat-yonah-translated-by-tolkien_(aharon.varady_2018-08-24).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>6</sup>&nbsp;The boatswain came upon him and said, ‘What do you mean by sleeping?
 Get up!
-Call on your elo'ah!
+Call on your <em>elo'ah</em>!
 Perhaps he will spare us a thought, and not leave us to die.’
 </div></td></tr>